 The Community Advisory Board (CAB) was established to help bridge the gap between university research and local communities.
 The CAB is comprised of a diverse group of individuals with strong ties to local communities within the St. Louis region, including surrounding counties.
-Members meet bimonthly to provide recommendations into the goals, strategies, and activities of the Institute of Clinical and Translational Sciences (ICTS) and the Institute for Public Health.
+Members meet bimonthly to provide recommendations for the goals, strategies, and activities of the Institute of Clinical and Translational Sciences (ICTS) and the Institute for Public Health.

 Contact & Location

-The offices for the Center for Community Health Partnership and Research are located within the Institute for Public Health and the Northwest Tower on the Medical Campus at Washington University in St. Louis.
+The offices for the Center for Community Health Partnership and Research are located within the Institute for Public Health and in the Northwest Tower on the Medical Campus at Washington University in St. Louis.

-Co-Director: Angela L. Brown, MD
+Director: Angela L. Brown, MD

 Associate Professor of Medicine, Cardiovascular Division in the Department of Medicine

-Co-Manager: Paola (Poli) Rijos-Saitta, MSW, LCSW
+Center Manager (IPH): Paola (Poli) Rijos-Saitta, MSW, LCSW

 314-747-1456 | firstname.lastname@example.org

-Project Administrator (ICTS): Hilary Broughton, MSW
+Center Manager (ICTS): Hilary Broughton, MSW

 314-273-1010 | email@example.com